 SCU curatorial lab

 The SCU curatorial lab is a mobile forum for SCU students from a range of faculties to conceive, organise and participate in the production of exhibitions, events, lectures and critical publications, with emphasis on creative collaborations between students, academic staff and industry professionals.
-Overseen by Dr. Wes Hill, lecturer of visual art theory and coordinator of the Bachelor of Creative Arts in the School of Arts and Social Sciences, the SCU curatorial lab mentors students on how to initiate curatorial projects, how to undertake appropriate programs of research, how to form partnerships with academics from other disciplines, and assists in bringing original curatorial projects to fruition.
+Overseen by Dr. Wes Hill, lecturer of visual art theory, the SCU curatorial lab mentors students on how to initiate curatorial projects, how to undertake appropriate programs of research, how to form partnerships with academics from other disciplines, and assists in bringing original curatorial projects to fruition.

 Expanding upon the 'artist as curator' model, the initiative encourages cooperation with a range of creative industries, and extends opportunities to creative practitioners throughout the Northern Rivers and Tweed regions, asking: 'what role should regional culture play in Australia?'
 In an era in which discourse on globalisation dominates, the lab addresses key issues concerning the benefits of local culture, stressing diversity, intellectual rigour and the dialogical aspects of cultural production.